GENERAL INFORMATION: 503-823-4000

 (Chapter replaced by Ordinance No. 173330, effective June 4, 1999.)

-(Amended by Ordinance No. 174745, effective August 25, 2000.)
+(Amended by Ordinance Nos.
+174745 and 187904, effective August 19, 2016.)
 The Director of Environmental Services is responsible for administering the requirements of this Chapter.
-The Director has the authority and responsibility to adopt rules, procedures, and forms to implement the provisions of this chapter and to maintain a Stormwater Management Manual.
+The Director has the authority and responsibility to adopt rules, procedures, and forms to implement the provisions of this Chapter.

 (Amended by Ordinance Nos.
 182144 and 185397, effective July 6, 2012.)
 The intent of this Chapter is to provide for the effective management of stormwater, groundwater, and drainage, and to protect and improve water quality in the City of Portland.